 Keep the phone away while on social gatherings:

 Apart from the time when I want to share live updates on Instagram or stories to share with other friends, I consciously try not to keep posting pictures on social media during social gatherings.

 Push off notifications:

 This is a work in progress but I will do it eventually.
 And I am sure my hubby is going to be super happy the day I push off notifications on social media while I am spending alone time with him.

 I refrain from answering emails after 6:00 p.m.
 This is one thing I am getting my hubby to do too because when I am on social media, he is checking his work emails.
 So, this is one habit we are consciously trying to shun in order to spend quality time with each other.
 Work will always be demanding, it’s for us to decide our priorities.

 Pick up a book, listen to soothing music but ditch the phone during bedtime.

 Invest in a table clock:

 Do not set alarm on your phones.
 Remember we had table clocks, invest in one, set up alarm on it.
 Keep the phone away from you while you sleep.

-Spending too much time on phone can sabotage a relationship, create conflicts and affect your brain negatively.
+Spending too much time on the phone can sabotage a relationship, create conflicts and affect your brain negatively.
 Invest time in relationships and get the spark back this Valentine’s Day.